 It's amazing how much stuff we can accumulate in our offices; on desktops, in file cabinets, on shelves and in overhead cabinets.
-The old adage, "a place for everything and everything in its place" makes good sense.

 On a regular basis make sure office equipment and materials can be easily placed and removed from their storage locations in file cabinets, drawers, shelves and cabinets.